 1.1-1.7 2.1-2.6 9.
 Evaluate opportunities early- on to pursue development of other existing and new industrial and commercial areas that can help Sherwood to meet its economic development goals.
-Work with property owners and developers to: Encourage the private assembly and development/re- development of infill areas along 99W and Tualatin Sherwood Road Corridors that are already in the city limits for new industrial and commercial development so as to efficiently utilize existing infrastructure investments.
+Work with property owners and developers to: Encourage the private assembly and development/redevelopment of infill areas along 99W and Tualatin Sherwood Road Corridors that are already in the city limits for new industrial and commercial development so as to efficiently utilize existing infrastructure investments.
 Identify other sites that are in the adjacent Urban Reserve which could have the potential for new industrial/commercial development and pursue developer interest in preparing Concept Plans for such areas as the Tonquin Employment Area-South and Sherwood North.
 Work closely with Metro to pursue such opportunities in a timely manner.
 1.1-1.2 1.4-1.7 2.1 2.4 2.7-2.8 10.
 Review opportunities for providing more flexibility in the City's development code to support the growth of Targeted Industries while maintaining a high standard of development.
 Work with stakeholders to conduct a code audit to identify barriers to Target Industries in order to implement the City's economic development initiatives, including industrial, retail, office, restaurant, hospitality and other uses.
 Work with Metro as appropriate to create greater flexibility in requirements relating to the City development code.
-1.1-1.7 2.1-2.5 annexation policies are ef eview the City's annexation policies to continue to provide for an fficient annexation process which can foster new economic pportunities and facilitate Sherwood's economic vitality.
-1.1-1.8 2.1-2.6 2.8 improvement planning to ensure adequate infrastructure needed to support industrial and commercial development.
+1.1-1.7 2.1-2.5 11.
+Ensure that the City's annexation policies are supportive of the City's economic development goals.
+Review the City's annexation policies to continue to provide for an efficient annexation process which can foster new economic opportunities and facilitate Sherwood's economic vitality.
+1.1-1.8 2.1-2.6 2.8 12.
+Continue to coordinate capital improvement planning to ensure adequate infrastructure needed to support industrial and commercial development.
 Advocate for regional support from ODOT, CWS, Metro, and Washington County for the development and improvement of transportation and other infrastructure needed to serve employment areas.
 When reviewing/approving CIP projects, consider prioritizing projects that facilitate economic growth, including projects that will provide a strong rate-of-return in terms of new City revenue generation.
-1.1-1.7 2.1-2.6 of Ice Age Drive and other infrastructure needed to open up and develop the remainder of the Tonquin Employment Area tilize Sherwood URA and other Federal, State, Metro and County unding sources to complete Ice Age Drive and other necessary frastructure needed for the build-out of the Tonquin mployment Area.
-Coordinate infrastructure planning with the ity's stakeholders such as property owners, developers, /ashington County and Tualatin/Wilsonville, as appropriate.
+1.1-1.7 2.1-2.6 13.
+Complete timely construction of Ice Age Drive and other infrastructure needed to open up and develop the remainder of the Tonquin Employment Area Utilize Sherwood URA and other Federal, State, Metro and County funding sources to complete Ice Age Drive and other necessary infrastructure needed for the build-out of the Tonquin Employment Area.
+Coordinate infrastructure planning with the City's stakeholders such as property owners, developers, Washington County and Tualatin/Wilsonville, as appropriate.